 While PoS remunerates its validators with transactional fees, PoW miners receive rewards with the platform’s native currency.
 For instance, the first miner who solves the equation correctly in the Bitcoin ecosystem gets a BTC portion as a reward.

 PoW-based blockchains are more secure, which makes it very difficult to attack the network.
-Moreover, staging the cyber-attack can drain the user way more than what he/she could retreat with.
+Moreover, staging the cyber-attack can drain the user more than they could retreat with.
 Below are some of the cons PoW ecosystems experience

 Costly to Start

 As mentioned earlier, PoS protocols offer a ‘greener solution’ to users who wish to participate as nodes.
-On the flip side, operating as a miner is quite expensive since the heavy machinery and energy consumption rates could run your pockets dry.
+However, on the flip side, operating as a miner is quite expensive since the heavy machinery and energy consumption rates could dry your pockets.

 Going by MIT’s technology review, bitcoin’s annual electricity consumption is equivalent to what the whole of Nigeria uses.
-Therefore, the amount of power you need will be a lot to handle and uneconomical.
+Therefore, the amount of power you need will be difficult and uneconomical.

 51% of attacks remain a considerable threat to the blockchain network and the affected cryptocurrency.
-The reason being, once the threat commences, the public will begin to lose trust in the ecosystem.
+Once the danger commences, the public will begin to lose trust in the ecosystem.

 What follows is an enormous dump scenario that cripples the digital currency platform.
-Bitcoin Gold is one example of a virtual currency that went through the 51% attack in the past.
-The suspects stole $18 million via double-spending the coins.
+Bitcoin Gold is one example of a virtual currency that went through a 51% attack in the past.
+The suspects stole $18 million by double-spending the coins.

-PoS and PoW mechanisms strive to achieve one objective, which entails confirming all transactions in a blockchain.
+PoS and PoW mechanisms strive to achieve one objective: confirming all transactions in a blockchain.
 Additionally, both present the possibility of earning a substantial amount of income.

-Both protocols encounter their challenges, which, in extreme cases, sabotages the crypto platform altogether.
+Both protocols encounter their challenges, which, in extreme cases, sabotage the crypto platform altogether.
 Luckily, digital assets like Ethereum have an impressive invention like the Casper protocol, which discards dishonest nodes on the platform.
-PoW procedures have gone through numerous tests on most crypto ecosystems.
+Furthermore, poW procedures have gone through numerous tests on most crypto ecosystems.

 However, crypto enthusiasts still feel that costly mining requirements should be addressed.
-Either way, both mechanisms are stabilizing many digital currencies in terms of their transactional functionalities.
+Either way, both mechanisms stabilize many digital currencies in terms of their transactional functionalities.